11ty/11ty-website/src/docs/plugins/serverless.md

   if(process.env.ELEVENTY_SERVERLESS) {
-    // Infinite duration (until the next build) options.duration = "*";
+    // Infinite duration (until the next build)
+    // This will also bypass writing new files to the `cache` folder
+    // (which would error in a serverless environment) options.duration = "*";

     // Instead of ".cache" default because files/directories
     // that start with a dot are not bundled by default options.directory = "cache";